Quote

 FAQs of Affinity & Capture Tags

-What is the principle of amino modification, and what should be noted when using it?
+What is amino modification, and what should be considered when using it?

-(2) The amino group absorbs at 210 nm (not 260 nm) and cannot be detected by standard agarose or acrylamide gel electrophoresis.
+The amino group absorbs at 210 nm, not 260 nm, and therefore cannot be visualized by standard gel electrophoresis.

 What are the applications for using biotin-modified oligonucleotides?